antonio-ramadas/home-lab/bluetooth-player/README.md

 # I'm not quite sure if this step is necessary
 # pacmd set-sink-volume 0 65537

-# Optional step to redirect sound from HDMI to audio jack (only if necessary)
+# Optional step to set sound output for headphones (only if necessary)
 # amixer cset numid=3 1

 # All good!